-CCleaner is a multi-purpose tool that can clean up junk files on your computer to make it faster and use less storage space.
-If your computer is slow or you’re running low on disk space, you might consider running CCleaner.
+CCleaner is a multi-purpose software tool that can clean up junk files on your computer to make it faster and regain more storage space.
+If your computer is slow or you’re running low on available disk space, you might consider running CCleaner.

 CCleaner Pro vs Free

-There’s actually a lot that you’ll get if you pay for CCleaner versus use the limited, free version:
+There’s actually a lot that you’ll get if you choose CCleaner Pro over the limited, free version:

 - Software updater